Posted: 4/8/2021 | April 8th, 2021

-But when you are starved for time and money, travel can seem like a pipe dream.
-A wish that might never be fulfilled.
+But, even with travel happening again, when you are starved for time or money (or both), travel can seem like a pipe dream.
+A wish that might never be fulfilled, no matter what the world looks like.

-Luckily, there’s a wave of positive developments for those who want to travel more: cheaper airfare, more deal-finding websites (and other information) online, free walking tours in more cities, and more opportunities to bypass the traditional travel infrastructure and connect directly into the local way of life via the sharing economy.
+Luckily, there has been a wave of positive developments for those who want to travel more: cheaper airfare, more deal-finding websites (and other information) online, free walking tours in more cities, and more opportunities to bypass the traditional travel infrastructure and connect directly into the local way of life via the sharing economy.

 1. Change Your Mindset